 Keep Your Documents Organized

-Once you’ve closed on your home, you’re going to have a lot of important documents to keep track of, and moving is going throw everything into chaos (although hopefully organized chaos) for a bit.
-As soon as you’ve closed and before you move in, collect all of the documents you used for your mortgage loan, as well as any copies of closing papers.
+Once you’ve closed on your home, you’re going to have a lot of essential documents to keep track of, and moving is going throw everything into chaos (although hopefully organized chaos) for a bit.
+As soon as you’ve closed, collect all of the documents you used for your mortgage loan.

-You never know when you might need some of them again, so invest in a secure storage system to keep them organized and around at all times.
+You never know when you might need some of them again, so invest in a secure storage system or bank lockbox to keep them organized and around at all times.

 Say Hi to the Neighbors